kirroko/Ermine-Engine/README.md

 # **ErmineEngine by ErmineWorks**

-The Ermine Engine made by thrid year students of Digipen Singapore.
+The Ermine Engine made by third year students of Digipen Singapore.

 > :exclamation: Warning: Project is still in development!